s2hub/docs/articles/werner_krauss_populate_defaults/populate.md

 ## Using silverstripe-populate and fluent together

 Of course, you can also use silverstripe-populate to define the project's locales if you need to create.
-In this case your fixtures need also to fill all the `Foo_Localised` tables:
+In this case your fixtures need also to fill all the `Foo_Localised` tables with the translations.
+There is no need to add the default locale to the localisation table, as they're added when the record is created before.:

 ```yaml
 TractorCow\Fluent\Model\Locale: